PatrickJahn/3Sem_EksamensOpgave_frontend/README.md

-# CA3 - How to use FRONTEND
+# Eksamens opgave Frontend - How to use FRONTEND

 ## Prerequisites